Motorcycle Laws You Must Follow in New York in 2019

 Stay as safe as possible by following New York’s laws for motorcyclists described below, as found in New York’s Department of Health.
 But, if you have been injured in a motorcycle crash through no fault of your own, contact an experienced New York motorcycle accident attorney today to discuss your legal options at hand.

 Required Protective Gear for All Motorcyclists in New York

 All motorcyclists and passengers must wear a U.S. Department of Transportation approved helmet.
 It is imperative that the helmet you and your passengers use meets all federal motor vehicle safety standards.
 Additionally, eye protection is a must for all riders.
-The eyewear is required to conform to the safety standards set by the American National Standard Institute.
+Eyewear is required to conform to the American National Standard Institute safety standards.

 Additional Equipment Required on All Motorcycles

 Every motorcycle must be equipped with at least one red rear fender, brakes on both wheels that were produced after 1971, directional signals manufactured after 1985, turn signals manufactured after 1985, a horn or other type of warning device, at least one rearview mirror (however, one on each side of the handlebars is recommended), a muffler (a cutout muffler or a muffler that has removable baffles is not allowed), and handlebar grips that are less than 15 inches higher than the seat of the driver.
 Lastly, the following lights are required: a front headlight and rear tail light, a stop lamp, and a license plate lamp.

 These laws are enforced to keep motorcyclists as safe and visible as possible.
 Considering that 40% of traffic accidents involve the use of a cell phone, according to Automotive Fleet, it is not such a bad idea to try to make your presence known on a highway filled with distracted drivers.

 Daytime headlight use is required by New York law at all times.
 The law allows headlight modulators.

 For those carrying passengers, both a passenger footrest and seat are necessary.